swiss-transplant-cohort-study/3LC-user-manual/docs/source/blfup.rst

 4.2.2.
 Patient Characteristics
 ==================================

 Please use to most recent measurements prior to transplantation.
 For the blood pressure, you can use the value in the anesthesia protocol or the last measurement prior to transplantation.
 The BMI will be calculated automatically.

-Questions
+Questions:
 ----------------

 Baseline, Tobacco smoking habits: